5 Excellent Reasons to Try Grocery Delivery This Week

 You have a hundred things on your to-do list–or more.
 Something's got to give!
 It's time to get your groceries delivered.

-Think about using 10 minutes to click-to-order ingredients for a delicious green salad or roasted chicken that will be dinner today and lunch for the next couple days.
+Think about using 10 minutes to click-to-order ingredients for a delicious green salad or roasted chicken for this week’s meal plan.
 You get back the hour you would’ve spent grocery shopping, can spend more time actually cooking for family and friends, and you’ll save $$ to boot.

-Easy ordering through Amazon Fresh, plus delivery or pick-up from Walmart, Kroger, and many regional chains, tells us that grocery delivery isn’t a luxury anymore.
+Easy ordering through Amazon Fresh, plus delivery or pick-up from Walmart, Kroger and many other regional chains, tells us that grocery delivery isn’t a luxury anymore.
 It’s a real option for the everyday family–here’s why.

 1. Save a Huge Amount of Time

 With all of us trying to do as much as possible in a day, having your groceries delivered would save you 53 hours per year.
 (Yes, the reported average shopping time for most Americans is 41 minutes per trip with 1.5 weekly visits.)
 This means that you can dedicate more time to being with the ones you love plus some alone time as well.
-Wouldn’t it be great to hit the gym or do the things happy people never forget to do?
+Wouldn’t it be great to use the time for a workout or do the things happy people never forget to do?